-The DB->associate() method may fail and return one of the following non-zero errors:
+The Db::associate() method may fail and throw a DbException exception, encapsulating one of the following non-zero errors, or return one of the following non-zero errors:

 When a client synchronizes with the master, it is possible for committed transactions to be rolled back.
 This invalidates all the database and cursor handles opened in the replication environment.
-Once this occurs, an attempt to use such a handle will return DB\REP\HANDLE\DEAD.
+Once this occurs, an attempt to use such a handle will throw a DbRepHandleDeadException (page 369) (if your application is configured to throw exceptions), or return DB_REP_HANDLE_DEAD.
 The application will need to discard the handle and open a new one in order to continue processing.